mukhtar-github/Google-Project-Management-Certificate/README.md

 - The Director of Product is **consulted** on questions about customer needs, while the Marketing Manager is **consulted** about the marketing plan.

 - All other team members can be kept **informed** about customer outreach.

+### Certificate completers: Staying motivated in the program

+If something is stumping you or you feel stuck at a certain aspect, there's always someone else who's going through the same thing.
+Anytime I started to feel overwhelmed by information or like I just wasn't getting it.
+I wasted so much time being unsure of myself that I should have just listened to my friends and family when they said just do it, you can do it.
+One of the greatest things that help me to get back motivated is the accessibility of the course on my phone.

+I was just able to go into the app and listen to a few videos, because I can learn a lot on the go.
+Having a network of people that motivates you—it's so fundamental.
+Even if it's a friend or if it's a family member that you can get from the beginning, and he can be there for you on your corner like a coach.
+And don't be afraid to ask for help, whether it be from your peers, from your coaches, friends, family.
+There's always someone who knows more, and you can learn from them.